-Whether you are the driver of a commercial vehicle such as a cargo truck or are the driver of a passenger vehicle, it is your duty to secure any cargo that is inside or outside of your vehicle.
-Failing to do so could result in objects falling into the roadway, or directly onto other vehicles, and causing an accident as a result.
+Whether you are the driver of a commercial vehicle, such as a cargo truck or a passenger vehicle, it is your duty to secure any cargo inside or outside your vehicle.
+Failing to do so could result in objects falling into the roadway or directly onto other vehicles and causing an accident as a result.

 You may choose to pursue a lawsuit if you or a loved one was involved in an accident caused by another vehicle’s unsecured cargo.
-Call Loncar Lyon Jenkins today at 877-239-4878 for more details about how a Lubbock accident caused by loose objects lawyer may be able to assist you in the aftermath of a collision caused by unsecured cargo.
+Call Loncar Lyon Jenkins today for more details about how a Lubbock accident caused by loose objects lawyer may be able to assist you in the aftermath of a collision caused by unsecured cargo.
+Our car accident lawyers know how to pursue compensation for clients hurt in auto accidents.

 Securing Cargo Is a Non-Negotiable Duty of Professional Drivers